 It isn’t a plastic chameleon, why would you use plastic plants?

 There are a number of reasons why plastic plants are used and there is no evidence to show that the chameleon cares one way or another about live versus plastic plants.
-You went get humidity advantage from a plastic plant, but all the other plant uses are there.
+You won’t get humidity advantage from a plastic plant, but all the other plant uses are there.
 In addition, the ability for plastic plants to be easily disinfected and cleaned makes them ideal for certain applications.
 I use both.
 Live plants are great!
 Plastic plants are great!
 Both have their uses and chameleons do not show a preference.
+But avoid plastic with veiled chameleons.
+If they chew a piece of plastic off it could be dangerous.

 I hope this quick tour through chameleon keeping has been helpful.